Maria Iliou: Historical documentaries

-It was followed by the historical documentary From Both Sides of the Aegean, on the population exchange between Greece and Turkey (1922–1924).
-Her principal collaborator on all three of these films was the historical consultant Alexander Kitroeff (Haverford College).
+It was followed by the historical documentary From Both Sides of the Aegean, on the population exchange between Greece and Turkey (1922-1924).

 In 2017 she presented the documentary Dear Aunt Lena, on the life and work of the educator Antigone Metaxa with whom many generations of Greeks grew up, tuning in to her radio programs and reading her books.
 This was a very personal film since Aunt Lena was Iliou's grandmother.